-In addition to producing our conference, website, and newsletter, the IPA recently weighed in on one of the most pressing social and policy issues of our day, the problem of violence and what can be done about it.
+In addition to producing our conference, website, and newsletter, the IPA has weighed in on one of the most pressing social and policy issues of our day, the problem of violence and what can be done about it.
 Here is our statement "How to End Violence in America."
 We hope you will find this a valuable resource for education and advocacy.

 Here are some further ways to connect with the IPA and our members: